ovh/node-ovh/README.md

 #### 1. Create an application

-Depending the API you plan yo use, you need to create an application on the below
+Depending the API you plan to use, you need to create an application on the below
 websites:

 * [OVH Europe](https://eu.api.ovh.com/createApp/)